HabazGames/Street-Weaver-Game-Privacy-Policy/Privacy Policy.md

 <h1>Collecting and Using Your Personal Data</h1>
 <h2>Types of Data Collected</h2>
 <h3>Personal Data</h3>
-<p>When You use Our Service, We do not collect any of Your personal Information.
+<p>When You use Our Service, We do not collect any personally identifiable information on You.
 <h3>Usage Data</h3>
 <p>The only data collected from your device is Your Device's Advertiser ID.
-This information is collected by Unity (third-party company) to show You personalised ads.
+This is collected by Unity (third-party company) to show You personalised ads.
 This can be easily turned off in "Setting>Privacy>Ads>Delete Advertiser ID".</p>
 <h2>Use of Your Personal Data</h2>
-<p>We do not collect or request for any of Your Personal Data.
-And We mean, None.
+<p>Unity collects Your Device's Advertiser ID, which is used to serve personalised ads to You.
+However, this can be easily turned off in "Settings>Privacy>Ads>Delete Advertiser ID".
 When using Our Application, no Account is required to use it.
 Once downloaded, You can use the Service immediately on any compatible (Android) Device.</p>
 </li>
 </ul>
 <h2>Disclosure of Your Personal Data</h2>
-<p>We do not share or disclose Your personal data as We do not collect at all in the first place.</p>
-<h1>Children's Privacy</h1>
+<p>Unity collects Your Device's Advertiser ID, which is used to serve personalised ads to You.
+However, this can be easily turned off in "Settings>Privacy>Ads>Delete Advertiser ID".</p>

+<h2>Advertisements</h2>
+<p>There are no forced ads that obstruct typical gameplay.
+Ads can be played by You for a reward.
+Unity collects Your Device's Advertiser ID, which is used to serve personalised ads to You.
+However, this can be easily turned off in "Settings>Privacy>Ads>Delete Advertiser ID".
+Once the Advertiser ID is deleted, Unity will serve ads that may not be as relevant to you.
+Check Unity3D's Privacy Policy here: https://unity3d.com/legal/privacy-policy</p>

+<h2>Children's Privacy</h2>
-<p>Our Application does not collect any personally identifiable information from anyone under the age of 13.</p>
+<p>Our Application does not collect any personally identifiable information from anyone under the age of 13.
+However, Unity does collect Your Device's Advertiser ID, which is used to serve personalised ads to You.
+However, this can be easily turned off in "Settings>Privacy>Ads>Delete Advertiser ID".</p>
 <h1>Links to Other Websites</h1>
 <p>No links to any third-party websites are present in Our Application, and thus your experience with Our Service is safe.</p>
 </p>

 <h1>Changes to this Privacy Policy</h1>
 <p>We may update Our Privacy Policy from time to time.
 We will notify You of any changes by posting the new Privacy Policy on this page.</p>
 <p>We will let You know via email and/or a prominent notice on Our Service, prior to the change becoming effective and update the &quot;Last updated&quot; date at the top of this Privacy Policy.</p>